Skip to content

 Tuesday, 27 July 2010 | dianat | Tags: planet

-Hello, As I stated in a previous post, the swap file feature for Kate is almost done.
-Back then, the view differences feature wasn’t ready, but now we have a basic implementation of it.
 So now, by pressing the “View changes” button, a new KProcess is created, which receives as command line arguments the ‘diff’ program and the two files to be compared.
 One file is the original file on the disk, and the other one is represented by the recovered data read from the standard input.
-Read More
+Then, Kompare launches, and there you can see the differences.

 The Mission of KDE’s Wikis